Guidance for applicants to NIHR as a member of a research programme committee

 Terms and Conditions

 Duration of role: Successful candidates will be advised of their term of office at the time of appointment.
 In most cases it is likely to be between two and four years; though in some cases there may be an option to extend for a further two years.
+Members may not serve on more than one NIHR committee simultaneously.
+A maximum overlap of one meeting of each prioritisation or funding committee is permitted.

 Payment: Members (other than chairs) are not paid to undertake the role, however they can claim reasonable expenses associated with their committee work (e.g. travel costs within the UK) in accordance with our policy.